 2. Risk of asthma

 Some people face both injective and inhalation allergy by porcini mushroom.
 In this case, people feel dyspnea, coughing, and wheezing by spores, every time after handling porcini mushroom (16).
 Thus porcini mushroom digestion-stabile protein is responsible to develop occupational asthma in people (17).

 Porcini mushroom can cause respiratory, oral and skin allergy either through inhalation, ingestion or contact (18).

-After exposure of porcini mushroom, people develop cutaneous, anaphylaxis and respiratory symptoms (19).
-Therefore, porcini mushroom not only causes airborne allergy but also cause inhalation and intestinal allergy which is due to mushroom antigens that differ from those involved in food-related allergic reactions (20).
+After exposure to porcini mushroom, people develop cutaneous, anaphylaxis and respiratory symptoms (19).
+Therefore, porcini mushroom not only causes airborne allergy but also causes inhalation and intestinal allergy which is due to mushroom antigens that differ from those involved in food-related allergic reactions (20).

 4. Risk of heavy metal toxicity

 Porcini mushrooms may accumulate heavy metals such as radioactive cesium, mercury, copper, cadmium, and polonium from the soil.
 However, washing the mushrooms with water prior to cooking and proper cooking should also be needed. thus before consumption precaution should be needed (21).